dphilla/marcotte-wasm/README.md

 ## Installation

-clone and `cargo build --release` and drop the generated binary in your /usr/bin (or, your prefered) directory.
+clone and `cargo build --release` and drop the generated binary in your /usr/bin (or, your preferred) directory.

 ## Limitations